 Take Home Bottles (THB) are a privilege.
-In order to be considered a candidate for reinstatement of this status, an individual's stability, progress and fulfillment of the federal and state provisions will be taken into consideration.
-Just as THB are granted on a time guideline, the reinstatement, of such, are also based on an established time-frame.
+To be considered a candidate for reinstatement of this status, an individual's stability, progress and fulfillment of the federal and state provisions will be taken into consideration.
+Just as THB are granted on a time guideline, the reinstatement, of such, are also based on an established timeframe.
 The Medical Director may require the client to show stability for at least 30 days prior to consideration for a return to take home privileges.